open-mmlab/mmpretrain/docs/tools/visualization.md

 - `config` : The path of a model config file.
 - `--output-dir`: The output path for visualizd images.
 If not specified, it will be set to `''`, means not to save.
 - `--phase`: Phase of visualizing dataset，must be one of `[train, val, test]`.
 If not specified, it will be set to `train`.
 - `--number`: The number of samples to visualize.
-If not specified, it will be set to `sys.maxsize`.
+If not specified, display all images in dataset.
 - `--skip-type`: The pipelines to be skipped.
 If not specified, it will be set to `['ToTensor', 'Normalize', 'ImageToTensor', 'Collect']`.
 - `--mode`: The display mode, can be one of `[original, pipeline, concat]`.
-If not specified, it will be set to `pipeline`.
+If not specified, it will be set to `concat`.
 - `--show`: Whether to display pictures in pop-up windows.
 If not specified, it will be set to `False`.
 - `--adaptive`: Whether to automatically adjust the size of the visualization images.
 If not specified, it will be set to `False`.
 - `--min-edge-length`: The minium edge length, used when `--adaptivethe` is `True`.
 When any side of the picture is smaller than `${MIN_EDGE_LENGTH}`, the picture will be enlarged while keeping the aspect ratio unchanged, and the short side will be aligned to `${MIN_EDGE_LENGTH}`.
 If not specified, it will be set to 200.